evoluteio/chrysalis/README.md

                 --vm-host: either IP address or FQDN of  the VM
                 --ssh-key: the private key for the root to access the VM
                 --staging: a place in the local system to hold DD images from VM.
 It typically requires a large disk space.

+**Example Execution**

+**Run Application**

+Once your application has been converted, you should see the resulting container image.
+You can run this with any existing container runtime (lxc, docker, rkt).

+`docker run -t -i CENTOS3GBNGINX bash`